-Altergy information including special diet request form and medical notes:
+Allergy information including special diet request form and medical notes:

-All special dist pupils should have a special dist request form, along with any medical correspondence, submitted before a special dist can be served.
+All special diet pupils should have a special diet request form, along with any medical correspondence, submitted before a special diet can be served.
 This information is provided with consent from the parent and stored in a secure folder within the kitchen or catering office and school office.